ioistired/AoC-Bot/README.md

 ## Commands

 `/scores` will show the members of the leaderboard, sorted by who has the most stars. *Unlike the website*, completion time is not considered.
+If a year is provided, it shows scores for that year.
+Otherwise, it shows the latest scores.

 ## License